 This hideaway is tucked into a protected valley in Canyon Point, surrounded by the vivid dunes, plateaus and mountainous ridges of the American Southwest.
-Its spacious suites are fashioned from natural materials, both integrating and framing the surrounding Utah desert with white stone walls, natural timbers and blackened steel fittings.
+Its spacious suites are fashioned from natural materials, integrating and framing the surrounding Utah desert with white stone walls, natural timbers and blackened steel fittings.
 Each of the suites boasts an outdoor lounge with fireplace, with some also offering a private pool or roof terrace.
 The separate four-bedroom Mesa Home offers complete privacy, located a few minutes from the resort in the untamed beauty of the Grand Circle region.
-Surrounded by 600 acres of undeveloped land, the home features a 15-metre infinity pool and terrace with sun loungers outside, while a large fireplace in the living room provides comfort indoors.
-Discover the Grand Canyon and Zion National Park nearby, experience the Utah desert on horseback or take an early-morning hot air balloon flight over the Vermillion Cliffs.
+Surrounded by 242 hectares of undeveloped land, the home features a 15-metre infinity pool and terrace with sun loungers outside, while a large fireplace in the living room provides comfort indoors.
+Discover the Grand Canyon and Zion National Park nearby, experience the Utah desert on horseback or take an early-morning hot air balloon flight over the Vermilion Cliffs National Monument.

-Once an overgrown banana and betel nut plantation, this quiet island hideaway has since been reimagined into the tropical paradise it is today.
+Once an overgrown banana and betel nut plantation, this quiet island hideaway has since been reimagined as the tropical paradise it is today.
 In the archipelago of the Bay of Bengal, coral reefs support a vast array of diverse marine life, while its white-sand beaches and tropical rainforest make for a lush getaway on land.
-The resort seeks to combine the privacy and warm homeliness of a villa with the exceptional service a small hotel, offering only three rooms, three suites and one private villa.
-With a keen focus on holistic healing, the resort offers massage, yoga and sea-kayaking to re-commune its guests with our natural world in a quiet space free from Wi-Fi connectivity or television.
-All its rooms offer an abundance of natural light, allowed by glass-panelled walls which look out onto the surrounding rainforest and ocean.
+The resort seeks to combine the privacy and warmth of a villa with the exceptional service a small hotel, offering only three rooms, three suites and one private villa.
+With a keen focus on holistic healing, the resort offers massage, yoga and sea-kayaking to reconnect its guests with our natural world in a quiet space free from Wi-Fi or television.
+All its rooms offer an abundance of natural light, thanks to glass-panelled walls that look out onto the surrounding rainforest and ocean.
 The exclusive villa offers an infinity plunge pool, private yoga deck and dry sand garden.
-To find the island, a ferry service is available from Port Balir, which can be accessed by air from mainland India.

 There are no lions or tigers, but bears?
 Oh, my.
 This resort welcomes an abundance of polar bears – more than you are likely to encounter anywhere else in the world.
-250 kilometres from Churchill, Manitoba, the lodge’s remote fly-in location allows access to some of the most pristine landscapes and incredible wildlife sightings possible, including views of the northern lights.
-Inside, it features a cosy fireplace lounge, large picture windows, and fine dining prepared from its own northern cookbook series, Blueberries and Polar Bears.
-Housing only eight guests, private en-suite bathrooms and an inclusive, personalised experience are highlights of the experience, but beyond the lodge’s doors a range of Polar Bear Safari itineraries promise a unique opportunity to walk with the bears and photograph them close-range with no other human presence for over 150 kilometres.
+Two hundred and fifty kilometres from Churchill, Manitoba, the lodge’s remote fly-in location allows access to some of the most pristine landscapes and incredible wildlife sightings possible, including views of the Northern Lights.
+Inside, it features a cosy fireplace lounge, large picture windows and fine dining prepared from its own northern cookbook series, Blueberries and Polar Bears.
+Housing only eight guests, private ensuite bathrooms and an inclusive, personalised experience are highlights of the experience, but beyond the lodge’s doors a range of Polar Bear Safari itineraries promises a unique opportunity to walk with the bears and photograph them at close-range with no other human presence for over 150 kilometres.

-Located on the easternmost tip of Maui, this resort is the island’s best place to say Mahalo to the rising sun.
+Located on the easternmost tip of Maui, this resort is the island’s best place to say ‘Aloha’ to the rising sun.
 Lovingly referred to as the “real Hawaii”, the resort is grateful to be almost untouched by the buzz of Hawaii’s popular tourist appeal at the grace of its enclosure, provided by vast tropical wilderness.
-The resort is perched above Hana Bay, offering panoramic Pacific Ocean views dotted by swaying palms and the occasional free-roaming stallion that calls the island home.
+The resort is perched above Hana Bay, offering panoramic Pacific Ocean views dotted by swaying palms and the occasional free-roaming stallion.
 The drive here winds along the countryside, passing ravines, waterfalls and rainforest toward the bay and its pristine natural pools.
 In either a private suite or a resort cottage, guests are treated to floor-to-ceiling sliding doors, while the Preserve Kitchen and Bar offers fine open-air dining overlooking the water.
-Experience traditional healing, bamboo pole fishing and an authentic insight to Hawaiian culture in a place with no red lights and no problems.
+Experience traditional healing, bamboo pole fishing and an authentic insight to Hawaiian culture.